lancebailey26/interviewPrep/README.md

-## Interview Prep
+# Interview Prep

-# In this repo I'll be posting some algorithms and other things I find useful to share with my pals.
+## In this repo I'll be posting some algorithms and other things I find useful to share with my pals.

+## Algorithms:
+* Array Chunk
+* Fibonacci
+* FizzBuzz
+* Max Characters
+* Missing Digit
+* Palindrome
+* Reverse Integer
+* Reverse String